cookiecutter-openedx/tutor-contrib-k8s-deploy-tasks/README.rst

 - *oauth misconfiguration*. tutor relies on an environment variable `ENABLE_HTTPS` to determine the protocol of the production oauth client for applications that rely on the LMS oauth service.
 For Kubernetes installations however, this value needs to be set to `false` which results in ./manage.py lms create_dot_application misconfiguring the oauth client for some, but not all, of these oauth clients.
 This plugin reconfigures the oauth clients of cms, discovery, ecommerce and credentials to use `https` protocol for redirect URI.
 - *Nutmeg upgrade and initializataion tasks* There are a few manage.py tasks that need to run for platforms that are upgrading to Nutmeg or newer from Maple or older.
 This plugin runs those tasks for you.
 For more information see `Open edX Nutmeg Release <https://edx.readthedocs.io/projects/open-edx-release-notes/en/latest/nutmeg.html>`_
+- *Missing user profile records*.
+User accounts created with manage.py lack a corresponding auth_userprofile record, which causes a 500 exception during login for that account.
+Adds a blank record in cases where a record is missing.

 Installation
 ------------